bassslap/chef-root-password-rotation/README.md

 4. **Rotation Schedule**: Set up a regular password rotation schedule using Chef's scheduling capabilities or external orchestration.

 5. **Audit Logging**: Enable `log_changes` attribute to track when passwords are changed.

+6. **User Rename Caution**: Renaming administrator accounts (especially root/Administrator) can impact:
+   - Active sessions and running processes
+   - Scripts and automation that reference the old username
+   - File permissions and ownership
+   - Service accounts and scheduled tasks
+   - Always test in a non-production environment first

 6. **Access Control**: Restrict access to:
    - Encrypted data bag secret